vijayanajay/st_final/docs/resolved_issues.md

 **Date First Resolved:** 2025-05-23
 **Reopen Count:** 0
 **Last Reopened Date:**
+**Last Resolution Summary (Concise):** Updated `docs/design.md` to reflect the actual implemented behavior of `generate_features` which uses a more flexible feature_config approach instead of the originally designed strategy_params approach.
+The implemented approach provides better separation of concerns and more flexibility in feature generation.
+**Date Last Resolved:** 2025-05-23
+---

+---
+**Issue ID:** IMPORT-001
+**Original Description (Concise):** Non-Standard Import Practices in `tests/test_backtester.py`.
+The test file used dynamic imports (importlib.util.spec_from_file_location) to load the backtester.py module from the src/ directory, making the test setup less standard and potentially more brittle.
+**Initial Resolution Summary (Concise):** As of 2025-05-23, updated `tests/test_backtester.py` to use standard import statements (from src import backtester) consistent with the project's structure and Python import conventions.
+**Date First Resolved:** 2025-05-23
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Modified `tests/test_backtester.py` to use standard import statements (from src import backtester) instead of dynamic imports with importlib.
+This change makes the test setup more standard and consistent with other test files in the project.
+Verified that tests still pass after the change.
+**Date Last Resolved:** 2025-05-23
+---
+**Reopen Count:** 0
+**Last Reopened Date:**
 **Last Resolution Summary (Concise):** Updated `docs/design.md` to accurately reflect the implementation of `generate_features`.
 This ensures consistency between documentation and code, reducing confusion for developers.
 The implemented approach (feature_config) was determined to be superior to the originally designed approach (strategy_params) due to its flexibility and extensibility.
 Updated `docs/design.md` Section 4.4 to match the implemented behavior in `src/feature_generator.py`.
 The implemented feature_config approach was determined to be superior to the originally designed strategy_params approach as it provides better separation of concerns and more flexibility in feature generation.
 The documentation now correctly describes the function signature as `generate_features(df: pd.DataFrame, feature_config: dict) -> pd.DataFrame` and explains how the feature_config dictionary is used to generate features.
 **Date Last Resolved:** 2025-05-23
 ---